President and CEO

 A native of Fuquay-Varina and an alum of Appalachian State University, Zachary graduated with a Bachelor of Arts degree in Creative Writing and Film Studies before moving back to Raleigh.
 He originally began a career in communications with a local education non-profit; but it was the ability to tell stories from a state-wide perspective and his commitment to elevating educators that finally led Zachary to BEST NC.

 Leah Sutton’s passion for improving school quality and educational access is grounded in her experiences working with disadvantaged students and from her own upbringing as a public school student in rural eastern North Carolina.
-As BEST NC’s Director of Policy & Advocacy, Leah leads our Educator Innovation policy agenda and is actively engaged in the Pathways to Grade Level Reading and Career Readiness initiatives.
+As BEST NC’s Vice President of Policy & Engagement, Leah leads the development and execution our Educator Innovation policy agenda, helps guide the organization’s communication efforts, and provides support for key BEST NC programs and publications including the Education Innovation Lab and Facts & Figures.

-She was most recently at The Hunt Institute where, in her role as a policy analyst, she planned and organized North Carolina policymaker convenings, cultivated relationships with state legislators, and authored policy primers and other publications.
+Prior to joining BEST NC in 2018, Leah worked at The Hunt Institute where, in her role as a policy analyst, she planned and organized North Carolina policymaker convenings, cultivated relationships with state legislators, and authored policy primers and other publications.
 Leah also brings six years of classroom experience as a North Carolina public school teacher to her role.
 She taught high school Social Studies in Greenville before teaching middle school English Language Arts in Raleigh, where she was recognized as a 2015 Teacher of the Year.
 Leah earned a bachelor’s degree in history education from North Carolina State University and a master’s degree in education policy and management from the Harvard Graduate School of Education.
+She also holds a certificate in education finance from Georgetown University.

 Ashleigh joined the BEST NC team as the Administrative Assistant in February 2016.
 Prior to that, she graduated from Wake Technical Community College where she earned her Associate in Arts degree.
 After working various jobs to support herself through college, she is thrilled to be pursuing her professional goals at BEST NC.
 Ashleigh is enthusiastic and proud to be a part of an organization where she can contribute to improving education for all of North Carolina’s students.